MicrosoftDocs/azure-docs/articles/storage/storage-dotnet-how-to-use-files.md

 ## Create an on-premises application to work with File storage

-You can mount the file share from a virtual machine or a cloud service running in Azure, as demonstrated above.
+You can mount the file share from a virtual machine or a cloud service running in Azure, as demonstrated in previous section.
 However, you cannot mount the file share from an on-premises application.
 To access share data from an on-premises application, you must use the File storage API.
 This example demonstrates how to work with a file share via the [Azure .NET Storage Client Library](http://go.microsoft.com/fwlink/?LinkID=390731&clcid=0x409).

 To show how to use the API from an on-premises application, we'll create a simple console application running on the desktop.